Self Hosting

 kubectl --namespace $NAMESPACE port-forward $POD_NAME 8080:$CONTAINER_PORT

 And then navigate to http://localhost:8080 to see the Hatchet frontend running.
+You can log into Hatchet with the following credentials:

 Port forward to the Hatchet engine